-We separate our work across a number of thematic areas of interest, encompassing the UK, Europe and global areas in our analysis.
-The company also produces economic forecasts at macro, sectoral and regional levels, with a portfolio covering the UK and Europe, delivered through our client-access Knowledge Base.
+Our work covers a number of thematic areas of interest, encompassing the UK, Europe and global areas in our analysis.
+We also produce economic forecasts at macro, sectoral and regional levels, with a portfolio covering the UK and Europe, delivered through our client-access Knowledge Base.

 This page shows a selection of some of our recent work.
 You can access the full range through the site menus.
 You can also follow us on LinkedIn.

 Including Road Transport in the EU Emissions Trading System

 Cambridge Econometrics was commissioned by the European Climate Foundation to model the effects of including road transport in the EU Emissions Trading System (ETS).
 The E3ME model was used to assess (1) the effect on CO2 emissions if road transport was included in the EU ETS under current EU ETS price projections; (2) the carbon price required to achieve the same level of emissions reduction as that which could be achieved by anticipated vehicle efficiency standards (of 60gCO2/km for new passenger cars by 2030).
 The analysis shows that under current ETS price projections, inclusion of road transport in the EU ETS would reduce emissions in the road transport sector by just 3% by 2030.
 In order to achieve the same level of emissions abatement in road transport as that which could be achieved by vehicle efficiency standards, a carbon price averaging €217 over the period 2020-2030 would be required.
 The report is available here.